grokify/ringcentral-sdk-csharp-simple/docs/installation/Visual-Studio-2015.md

 In the Solution Explorer, right click on the Project and click "Manage NuGet Packages...".
 Then search and install the following:

 1. Search for "RingCentralSDK" to install RingCentralSDK.
-This will install a number of dependencies indluding Newtonsoft.Json.
+This will install a number of dependencies including Newtonsoft.Json.
 In the Output window for "Package Manager" you should see "Successfully installed 'RingCentralSDK 0.0.29'" ...
 Now in References, you should see RingCentral and RingCentral.NET40.
 1. Search for "Pubnub" to install the Pubnub dependency.
 Upon successful installation, you should see `Successfully installed 'Pubnub 0.0.0' to...` Optionally delete `PubnubExample.cs` to prevent the `more than one entry point defined` error.